Academic tenure: Arguments in favor

 Above all, however, tenure is essential because it protects academic freedom: not only in cases in which a scholar's politics may run counter to those of their department, institution, or funding bodies, but also and most often in cases when a scholar's work innovates in ways that challenge received wisdom in the field.
-As much Ellen Schrecker identifies its flaws, she asserts tenure's crucial role in preserving academic freedom:
+As much as Ellen Schrecker identifies its flaws, she asserts tenure's crucial role in preserving academic freedom:

 In elementary and secondary schools, tenure also protects teachers from being fired for personal, political, or other non-work related reasons: tenure prohibits school districts from firing experienced teachers to hire less experienced, less expensive teachers as well as protects teachers from being fired for teaching unpopular, controversial, or otherwise challenged curricula such as evolutionary biology, theology, and controversial literature.

 If the "social justice" element of Schrecker's defense makes it seem like present-day assurances of academic freedom create a politically left echo chamber in academic departments, Skoble observes that tenure thus becomes all the more necessary to preserve a diversity of ideas: "There is an orthodoxy in the academy, a well-documented leftward slant in political affiliation.
 To Bruce, this is an argument against tenure, but my point is that the more I am persuaded that there is groupthink orthodoxy afoot, the more I want assurances that I would not get fired if I write an essay on free trade or the Second Amendment or a book on anarchism.
 I take it the counterargument is that the more entrenched the orthodoxy becomes, the less likely a heterodox scholar will be tenured, or even hired, in the first place...
 I can see that this poses a problem but fail to see how abolishing tenure would help.
 As things stand, some heterodox scholars do get hired and tenured..
 If only the heterodox need formal protection, and we have a problem with growing orthodoxy, then eliminating the formal protection will exacerbate the problem."

 Skoble argues categorically and plainly against critics that say "tenure protects incompetent professors": "My argument is that when this happens, it is a malfunction of the system, not an intrinsic feature of its proper use.
 The way it is supposed to work is that incompetent professors do not get tenure in the first place.
 The rebuttal is 'but they do, therefore tenure is a bad idea.'
 But that is like arguing that because you ran a red light and caused a train wreck, driving is a bad idea."